GregYannes/SOb/docs/Metadata.md

 ## See Also ##

-Topics in this project...
+Topics in this project…

   - [`SOb.bas`][sob_mod]

-...and elsewhere.
+…and elsewhere.

   - [Semantic versioning][semver]